How to Launch a Digital Product: A Step-by-Step Plan (2026)

 - Finish and test the product — open every file, check it delivers what you promise.

 - Set the price (and consider an early-bird).
 Use the profit calculator, profit margin calculator and pricing tier generator; more in how to price a digital product.
+For a higher-ticket course or program, decide whether to also offer a payment plan so the full price isn’t a wall.

 - Set up checkout + payout on Gumroad, Payhip, Etsy or your own site (compare in best platform to sell digital downloads) — and verify payout before launch.